gokcetuncay81/uichallange/README.md

 For this challange I chose two most popular browsers: Chorme and Firefox.
 These tests run parallel and open 2 (configurable) threads in order to save time.
 This feature is handled in testng.xml,

 TestNG provides reporting by default with the help of surefire-reports, you can find the test reports under target folder: target/surefire-reports/index.html or you can try target/surefire-reports/emailable-report.html as a summary.

+I am taking screenshots when the status of test is FAILED.
+For naming the image accordingly with the failed tests' name, I am using FileUtils class which is coming with apache-io library, which can be found in pom.xml